 Carolyn Carr is a multi-media artist based in Atlanta, Georgia.
 Her work addresses the battle and attendant healing inherent in the struggle to establish personal identity within a cultural landscape.
 This exploration evolves through research, and a slow making process, whether that be paintings, artist books, pinhole cameras, short films, or clay sculptures--hand built or on the wheel; Carr deliberately creates through reenacting traditions of her native south.
 Through this meditative process, and embedded in her culture, she reconsiders this rich history to illustrates how cultural histories profoundly influence narratives enacted in daily, ordinary domestic life.

 (b.
-1966) I received her BFA from the Atlanta College of Art.
-The work has been exhibited in numerous solo and group exhibitions in the United States, Asia and Europe including the High Museum of Art, Atlanta, GA; BIG POND Artworks, Munich, Germany; Artists Space, New York, NY; 10 Chancery Lane Gallery, Hong Kong; the National Museum of Women in the Arts, Washington, DC; and the Atlanta Contemporary Art Center, Atlanta, GA.
-It has been critically received and reviewed in numerous publications.
+1966) Carr received her BFA from the Atlanta College of Art.
+The work exhibited in numerous solo and group exhibitions in the United States, Asia and Europe including the High Museum of Art, Atlanta, GA; BIG POND Artworks, Munich, Germany; Artists Space, New York, NY; 10 Chancery Lane Gallery, Hong Kong; the National Museum of Women in the Arts, Washington, DC; and the High Museum of Art and Atlanta Contemporary Art Center, Atlanta, GA has been critically received and reviewed in numerous publications.